We often get asked if supplements are necessary or if we can get everything we need to support our bodies through food. The answer is both yes and no.

 Pain and Inflammation

-We consider Inflammablox by Ortho Molecular to be “Nature’s Ibuprofen”.
-It helps control swelling, aches, and pains, and we love how it contains boswellia and turmeric too.
+We consider Inflammatone to be “Nature’s Ibuprofen”.
+It helps control swelling, aches, and pains, and we love how it contains boswellia.
+Boswellia (Indian frankincense) is a natural medicine that has been used for centuries to relieve pain and inflammation from diseases, like arthritis, as well as injuries.

 Over 80% of the population is deficient in vitamin D, so make sure you get yourself tested at least twice annually.
 This is one vitamin you definitely want to keep balanced (not too low and not too high).
 A perfect functional range number for your vitamin D is 60 (not the 30 that your doctor might tell you is sufficient).